kdoore/CS2335-Gitbook/getting-started-v2.md

 **Planet Cute** [Planet Cute Zipfile ](https://utdallas.box.com/v/planet-cute-zipfile) - from: [http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html](http://www.lostgarden.com/2007/05/dancs-miraculously-flexible-game.html)

-Images Below:  Planet Cute: Star, CatGirl, EnemyBug,
+Images Below from Planet Cute: Star, CatGirl, EnemyBug:

 ![](/star.png)![](/Character Cat Girl.png)![](/assets/Enemy Bug.png)

-### Add Sprites to Unity Project Assets
+#### Add Sprites to Unity Project Assets

 1. Create a new folder: _**textures**_ in the Project / Assets windows by right-clicking and selecting new folder
 2. Add .png files to your Unity project by dragging each file into the textures folder in your project / assets window.

-### 2D Sprite GameObject:
+#### 2D Sprite GameObject:

 Select GameObject in the top menu, select: GameObject&gt; 2D Object&gt; Sprite, this should add a new item in the **Hierarchy panel**.
 In the **Inspector panel**, select a sprite image \(from the assets tab\) to associate with this new 2D object by selecting the small circle icon to the right of the Sprite Rendererer Component's **Sprite** field.

-### Collider2D Components
+#### Collider2D Components

-Gives sprites a collision boundry - allows for collision interactions with other objects
+Gives sprites a collision boundary - allows for collision interactions with other objects, objects with Collider2D have a physical boundary

 * **IsTrigger** - when checking this checkbox: then this collider **will not display** collision interaction behavior, but it will cause the **OnTriggerEnter2D** event to be exectued.
 This is often used for sensing movement into zones, or for for objects that will be destroyed.